MetaMask/metamask-docs/docs/guide/ethereum-provider.md

 ## Legacy Properties

-### ethereum.autoRefreshOnNetworkChange (TO BE REMOVED)
+### ethereum.autoRefreshOnNetworkChange (DEPRECATED)

-::: danger DANGER
+::: warning
-When `window.web3` is removed in **Q4 2020**, this property will also be removed.
+The value of this property will only affect MetaMask's behavior if `window.web3` is accessed during the page lifecycle.

-If you don't access `window.web3`, the value of this property will not affect the behavior of your application or MetaMask.
+When `window.web3` [is removed](#window-web3-removal), either the effects of this property will change, or it will be removed.

 As the consumer of this API, it is your responsbility to handle chain changes using the [`chainChanged` event](#chainChanged).
-We recommend reloading the page on `chainChange` or using [ethers](https://www.npmjs.com/package/ethers), which will do so for you.
+We recommend reloading the page on `chainChange` unless you have good reason not to.
 :::

 By default, this property is `true`.